Unique Restaurants in Amazing Locations

 This restaurant is set in a deep grotto on a cliff overlooking the magnificent Adriatic Sea.
 Its location has made it a popular place to dine since the 1700s, when wealthy Italians came to dine and enjoy the views.

 Not much has changed since, except that now international travelers are actually aware of its existence.
 But the magic atmosphere of listening to the sea crash against the rocks while you feast on delicious Italian food remains the same.

 Just be aware that the prices match the exorbitance of the restaurant's unique location.

 What Makes SnowVillage Ice Restaurant Unique

 Located in the Finnish Laplands above the Arctic Circle, SnowVillage is one of a handful of ice hotels that is rebuilt every year entirely out of ice.

 And while a stay here is as eccentric as it is amazing, a visit to its Ice Restaurant is nothing to scoff at.
 Expect regional foods like sauteed reindeer, fried Arctic char and whitefish roe.

-You'll probably eat fast so your food doesn't get cold, but the memories of this meal won't be leaving you anytime soon.
+You'll probably have to eat fast so your food doesn't get cold, but the memories of this meal won't be leaving you anytime soon.